Overview

 include among other things, restrictions concerning certain forms of compensation.
 To

-avoid engaging in prohibited transactions, Geneva Partners may only charge fees for
+avoid engaging in prohibited transactions, Geneva Partners will only charge fees for

 investment advice about products for which our firm and/or our related persons do not